-Ireland's approach to international tax policy is one of full engagement with international initiatives led by the OECD and the EU to combat tax avoidance and increase tax transparency.
-Ireland is committed to the OECD BEPS global tax reform process and has implemented many of the BEPS recommendations, including DAC6, anti-hybrid measures and interest limitation.
+Ireland's approach to international tax policy is one of full engagement with international initiatives led by the OECD and the European Union to combat tax avoidance and increase tax transparency.
+Ireland is committed to the OECD BEPS global tax reform process and has implemented many of the BEPS recommendations.

-International tax trends will continue to dominate the tax landscape in 2023 with the expected agreement and implementation of OECD Pillar Two in all EU Member States, including Ireland, and further progress on OECD Pillar One and the EU Unshell Directive.
+International tax trends will continue to dominate the tax landscape in 2025 with the implementation of OECD Pillar Two in all EU Member States, including Ireland, and further progress on the EU Unshell Directive.